vic-ma/howtodismantle.github.io/_posts/2025-06-13-Digital-Walkaround-Inspections-Part-I-How-to-Build-an-Audit-App.md

 ---
 layout: post
-title: Digital Walk-Around Inspections Part I - How to Build an Audit App
+title: Digital Walk-Around Inspections Part I - How to Build an Auditing App
 date: 2023-03-01 03:00:00 +0200
 tags: bestpractice usecase
 image: /assets/2025-06-13/title.png
 image_landscape: /assets/2025-06-13/title_landscape.png
 bg_alternative: true
 read_more_links:
-  - name: Digital Walkaround Inspections Part II - How to Build an Audit App
+  - name: Digital Walkaround Inspections Part II - How to Build an Auditing App
     url: /Digital-Walkaround-Inspections-Part-II-How-to-Build-an-Audit-App.html
 downloads:
   - name: MyAudit.pbmx
     url: /assets/2025-06-13/MyAudit.pbmx
 ---
-This article is the first part of our two-part series on how to build an audit app with Peakboard.
-In this article, we discuss the theoretical background on how to structure an audit app, and how to define the necessary tables to store the metadata and actual data.
+This article is the first part of our two-part series on how to build an auditing app with Peakboard.
+In this article, we explain the architecture of an auditing app, and explain how the audit definition and audit data tables work.

 In [the second part](/Digital-Walkaround-Inspections-Part-II-How-to-Build-an-Audit-App.html) of this series, we discuss how to actually build and operate the app.